Nonadiabatic instanton rate theory beyond the golden-rule limit: Introduction

-A general instanton solution for arbitrary diabatic coupling strengths has been proposed by Voth and co-workers.\cite{Cao1995nonadiabatic,Cao1996QTST,Cao1997nonadiabatic, Schwieters1998diabatic,Schwieters1999diabatic} The solution assumes that the reaction rate is related to the imaginary part of the barrier partition function.
-This assumption, known as the \ImF~premise,\cite{Langer1967ImF,Langer1969ImF,Coleman1977ImF,Callan1977ImF} has been validated for both adiabatic\cite{Althorpe2011ImF,AdiabaticGreens,InstReview} and golden-rule instantons\cite{Cao1997nonadiabatic,GoldenGreens} by demonstrating that the \ImF\ expressions recover the semiclassical limits of the corresponding exact rate theories based on the flux-correlation formalism.
-The same has not yet been accomplished in the general nonadiabatic case, and the definitions of (imaginary) barrier partition functions used by Voth and co-workers are not rigorously justified.
-Depending on which definition is used, this can result, for example, in the wrong golden-rule limit, forcing one to resort to ``\emph{ad~hoc}'' corrections.\cite{Schwieters1999diabatic} Another limitation of this approach is that, like the interpolation formula, it cannot at present be applied in the Marcus inverted regime.
-Hence there remains room for theoretical development.
+A general nonadiabatic instanton solution for arbitrary diabatic coupling strengths has been proposed by Voth and co-workers.\cite{Cao1995nonadiabatic,Cao1997nonadiabatic, Schwieters1998diabatic,Schwieters1999diabatic} It is based on the assumption that the reaction rate is related to the imaginary part of the barrier partition function.
+This approach, known as the \ImF~premise,\cite{Langer1967ImF,Langer1969ImF,Uses_of_Instantons,Affleck1981ImF,Cao1996QTST} has been validated for both adiabatic\cite{Althorpe2011ImF,AdiabaticGreens,InstReview} and golden-rule instantons\cite{Cao1997nonadiabatic,GoldenGreens} by demonstrating that the \ImF\ expressions recover the semiclassical limits of the corresponding quantum rate theories based on the flux-correlation formalism.\cite{Miller1983rate} The same has not yet been accomplished in the general nonadiabatic case, implying that the definitions of (imaginary) barrier partition functions used by Voth and co-workers are not rigorously justified.
+The first formulation to be suggested\cite{Cao1995nonadiabatic,Cao1997nonadiabatic} was later determined to be incomplete, as it fails to recover adiabatic rates.\cite{Schwieters1998diabatic} It was superseded by the approach in \Refx{Schwieters1998diabatic}, later given the name ``mean-field ring-polymer instanton''.\cite{Ranya2020instanton} Although this has the correct behaviour in the adiabatic limit, like all mean-field path-integral methods, it fails to recover the classical golden-rule limit without \emph{ad~hoc} corrections.\cite{Schwieters1999diabatic} Furthermore, like with the interpolation formula, it is not obvious how it can be generalised to describe the Marcus inverted regime.

+In light of this, the search is still out for a rigorous nonadiabatic instanton theory.
+This would be of interest not only as a numerical method for predicting rates, but also as a key to understanding the interplay of nuclear tunnelling and electronic nonadiabaticity in chemical reactions.
+Moreover, instanton theories are a powerful tool for the design and/or theoretical justification of path-integral sampling and dynamics approaches that go beyond steepest-descent integration.
+Such a connection to semiclassical instantons has been made both in the adiabatic and weak-coupling limits for RPMD,\cite{RPMDrate,RPMDrefinedRate,RPInst,Habershon2013RPMDreview} quantum transition-state theory, \cite{RPInst,Mills1997QTST,Hele2013QTST} quantum instanton\cite{Miller2003QI,Vanicek2005QI,QInst} and golden-rule quantum transition-state theory (GR-QTST).\cite{GRQTST,GRQTST2} Approaches proposed for intermediate coupling strengths\cite{Shushkov2012RPSH,mapping,Ananth2013MVRPMD,Duke2015MVRPMD,Chowdhury2017CSRPMD,Menzeleev2014kinetic,Kretchmer2016KCRPMD,Kretchmer2018KCRPMD,Tao2018isomorphic,Tao2019RPSH,Lawrence2020NQI,Schwieters1999diabatic} currently lack this rigorous connection,\cite{Shushkov2013instanton,GRQTST,GRQTST2,Lawrence2019isoRPMD} and their future development may be inspired and aided by a first-principles semiclassical theory.